Welcome

 Transfer

 QCAA assessors for confirmation can transfer between schools if they continue to teach the subject or will be scheduled to teach it again within the next 12 months.
-It is the assessor’s responsibility to ensure they have their principal’s support to continue with their QCAA duties.
+It is the assessor’s responsibility to ensure they have their new principal’s support to continue with their QCAA duties.

 Resignation